 The Privacy staff ensure that privacy best practices across the provinces and territories of Canada are followed by the Association regarding members' personal information.
 They provide privacy guidance and support to the staff as well as to members.

-The Membership team deals directly with NHPCA members on a day-to-day basis.
+The Membership team deals directly with NHPC members on a day-to-day basis.
 They are responsible for approving new memberships, processing renewals, and administering the Continued Competency Program (CCP) and Competency Equivalency Exam (CEE).

-The Communications team is responsible for ensuring members are well informed on all NHPCA initiatives.
-The team supports all other departments, as well as manages content on the NHPCA website, social media sites, and the quarterly Connections magazine.
+The Communications team is responsible for ensuring members are well informed on all NHPC initiatives.
+The team supports all other departments, as well as manages content on the NHPC website, social media sites, and the quarterly Connections magazine.

 The Events and Education team plans and executes learning opportunities for members.
 These include conferences, workshop series, Connections Cafes, study tours, webinars, online modules, and more.